 These include both the Cleveland Flats (in 1:48 scale O gauge) and the Fort Smith RR layout (also in O gauge) both by Kurt, along with many others.
 A recent post by Lance Mindheim focused on something I’ve been thinking over for small layouts for some time, that is the time-limited operating session.
 He calls it the “Thirty Minute/Three Hour” operating session.
 Lance writes:

-Lance writes: “When it comes to model railroad operations, I’ve noticed what I call the “thirty minute/three hour rule”.
+“When it comes to model railroad operations, I’ve noticed what I call the “thirty minutes/three-hour rule”.
 It has to do with how long the average person can run before burnout, boredom, or both sets in and they’ve had enough.”

-An Op session includes arriving at, switching in before clearing up and leaving the modelled scene.
-If you’ve not read through my Ops Primer I suggest it as additional reading to understand my take on operations as a game..
+As I’ve described previously in my Operations 101 series, for me an entire Op session means that a train (meaning a locomotive, or locomotive and cars) arrives, switches the modelled area of the layout (changing the make-up of the train), before leaving the modelled scene.
+If you’ve not read through my Ops Primer I suggest it as additional reading to understand my take on operations as a game.

 I wanted a layout design which allowed varying lengths of work.
 That work length would depend on how much time you or I had available.
 I’ve come up with three scenarios that fit within three session lengths of 15, 30 and 45 minutes as follows:

 - A single customer with one or more cars to switch for those times when you just want to switch something – let’s call it the 15-minute session,

 - One or more customers with one or more car(s) at each location, for those times when you want to spend a little more time switching, but not have a full operating session – let’s call it the 30-minute session, and